daviemakz/risen-js/README.md

 ## Start the server

+When running the development server, as you make changes all the tests will execute automatically, allowing you to easily develop new features in the framework while ensuring the library still works.
 To run the development server against the full test suite, you simply execute:

 ```sh
 yarn dev:server
 ```

-As you make changes all the tests will execute automatically, allowing you to easily develop new features in the framework.

 # Documentation